audstav/Kolibri/README.md

 ## How do I access the Internet?

-When a client wants to access the Internet, it needs to go through an organization called an **Internet Service Provider** (ISP).
-An ISP lets you use and access the Internet.
-Yet another type of device called a **router** exists to access the Internet.
+When a client wants to connect to the Internet, it needs to go through an organization called an **Internet Service Provider** (ISP).
+An ISP is a company that lets you access the Internet.
+Yet another type of device called a **router** exists to use the Internet.
 A router's job is to connect you to the ISP which in turn gets you to the Internet.
 It looks like this:

 ![Accessing the Internet](images/ISP.png)